MotherOfUnicorns/recipes/indian_poori.md

 - Mix everything together.
 - Shape the dough into a smooth ball.
 Cover and let rest for 15 minutes.
 - Divide the dough into 8 pieces.
 Shape each piece into a round ball.
-- Heat up a cast-iron pan or [tawa](https://en.wikipedia.org/wiki/Tava)
+- Heat up frying oil in your vessel of choice.
-- Roll each piece into a thin, round shape using extra flour to prevent sticking.
+- Roll each piece into a thin, round shape, using oil instead of flour to prevent sticking.
-- Cook on pan/tawa until slightly golden in color, turning when necessary.
+- Fry, one at a time.
+The pooris should puff up like a ball.